evnsio/kubernetes-workshop/01-create-a-pod/README.md

 Kubernetes abstracts the notion of a container with Pods.
 Generally speaking, and for the remainder of this tutorial, they can be thought of as the same thing.

 We'll use `evns/simple-service` for the following steps.
-This is simple serive with some convenient endpoints for demonstrating Kubernetes features.
+This is a simple service with some convenient endpoints for demonstrating Kubernetes features.

 A simple Pod spec looks like this: